-We examine the pros and cons of Dolby Atmos for headphones and see if this virtual surround sound format is worth spending for.
+We examine the pros and cons of Dolby Atmos for Headphones and see if this virtual surround sound format is worth buying.

 What Is Dolby Atmos?

-To better understand the concept of Dolby Atmos and virtual surround sound, let’s first quickly look at stereo sound and surround sound.
+To better understand the concept of Dolby Atmos, let’s first differentiate stereo and surround sound from virtual surround sound.

-As a virtual surround sound format, Dolby Atmos manipulates sound to make it seem like it’s coming from multiple directions, even without the typical 5.1, 7.1, or 9.1 surround sound setup.
-It does this with the help of spatial audio software that turns audio into 3D objects (more on this later) that can be precisely “placed” anywhere within a 360-degree virtual bubble.
+In contrast, virtual surround sound technology makes your audio sound like it’s coming from multiple directions, even without the physical 5.1, 7.1, or 9.1 surround sound setup.
+It uses spatial audio software to turn audio into 3D objects (more on this later) that can be precisely “placed” anywhere within a 360-degree virtual bubble around the listener.

 In other words, Dolby Atmos doesn’t rely on a set number of available audio channels or speakers because it can artificially recreate them in a virtual audio space.

 Dolby Atmos for cinemas and home theaters

 Dolby Atmos cinemas typically use a 64-speaker setup distributed to the front and back, along the sides, overhead, and behind the screen.
 Each speaker is independently assigned a specific audio feed.
 This allows more accurate sound reproduction, thus giving the audience a more immersive audio experience.

 In home theaters, typical surround sound setups use 5.1, 7.1, or 9.1 configurations, as seen in the image above.